Carol Roth: Radio

 Roth acts as a fill-in host and co-host for a variety of stations in Chicago and New York, including AM560 and 710WOR.
 Roth hosted "The Noon Show" on WGN Radio from January to June 2013.
 Previously, she co-hosted episodes of American Entrepreneur Radio with Suzanne Caplan, focused on entrepreneurship and business.

 Movies

-Roth appeared in documentary movie about the auto-bailouts called Live Another Day.
+Roth appeared in a documentary movie about the auto-bailouts called Live Another Day.

 Columns and articles

 Roth writes regularly for a number of online publications, including op-ed columns at FoxNews.com and FoxBusiness.com.
 Previously, she had a featured blog called "Make Your Pitch" at The New York Times and blogs at the Huffington Post and Entrepreneur.com where she covered Business, Political, and Women's Issue postings.
 In 2011, Roth authored Sober Entrepreneurship, a manifesto which was published through Change This.
 She wrote an article for CNBC.com proposing the legalization of insider trading.